Best time to visit the Dominican Republic

 Visiting the Dominican Republic in September–November

-If you’re looking to make your money stretch, think about heading to the Dominican Republic in the autumn.
+If you’re looking to make your money stretch, think about heading to the Dominican Republic in the fall.
 As in spring you’ll find better deals on accommodation and you can afford to be more spontaneous.

 Constanza, Dominican Republic © Ben McGarry/Shutterstock